-In this article, I will explore the differences between Mi Fitness and Notify for Xiaomi, the two Mi Band 8 apps that can use to connect your fitness band to your phone.
+In this article, I will explore the differences between Mi Fitness and Notify for Xiaomi, the two Mi Band 8 apps that you can use to connect your fitness band to your phone.

 But before I jump into this comparison, a few caveats.

 First, Notify for Xiaomi is the first third party (not created by the manufacturer Xiaomi) that you can use to pair Mi Band 7 Pro and Mi Band 8 with your phone.
-If you read our Mi Band 7 vs Mi Band 8 comparison, then you know that my greatest gripe against the Mi Band 8 was you could no longer user Zepp Life and other apps to pair it to your phone.
+If you’ve read our Mi Band 7 vs Mi Band 8 comparison, then you know that my greatest gripe against the Mi Band 8 was you could no longer user Zepp Life and other apps to pair it to your phone.
 So, having an alternative app that we can use on our phones is great.
 Hopefully, we will have more 3rd party apps that support Mi Band 7 Pro and Mi band 8 in the near future.

 Secondly, Notify for Xiaomi is a new app.
 It has lots of bugs, and lack some features.
 It’s still in development.
 As fans of Mi Bands we should support it, so that the developer (OneZeroBit) can continue to take care of the bugs and add more features to the app.
 So, if you can afford it, support the developer by buying the app from the Play store…